intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 Intershop Commerce Platform
 ===========================

-The previous section `IOM Helm-Charts <TODO>`_ gave a general view on Helm, the IOM Helm-charts, and the according processes.
+The previous section `IOM Helm-Charts`_ gave a general view on Helm, the IOM Helm-charts, and the according processes.
 The Intershop Commerce Platform environment modifies this concept a little bit, as shown in the following illustration.

 Project owners are not able to trigger any processes directly.
 They can only manage a sub-set of values to be applied along with the IOM Helm-chart.
 The processes are triggered by a flux-controller that observes the Git repository holding the values files.
 Depending on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.) processes might need to be triggered manually by Intershop Operations.
 Intershop Operations also maintains a values file, which has higher precedence than the file of the project owner.
 This way it is ensured that the project owner is not able to change any critical settings.
 Which ones are affected depends on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.).
 For example, a project owner should never be able to set log-level to *DEBUG* or *TRACE* on *PROD* environments.